mohamedzumry/mdm/README.md

-# Laravel + Livewire Starter Kit
+# MDM Project

 ## Overview

-This is a robust and modern Laravel application starter kit that utilizes Livewire for building dynamic, reactive, frontend UIs using PHP.
-The kit is designed to provide a simple and efficient way to build Laravel applications with a Livewire frontend.
+This is a robust and modern Master Data Management system built with Laravel and Livewire for managing master items, master brands, master categories, and users.

-## Features
+## Technologies

 * **Livewire 3**: The latest version of Livewire, a powerful tool for building dynamic, reactive, frontend UIs using PHP.
 * **Laravel Volt**: An optional feature that allows for the use of Volt, a templating engine for Laravel.
 * **TypeScript**: A statically typed language that helps catch errors early and improve code maintainability.
 * **Tailwind**: A popular utility-first CSS framework for building custom user interfaces.
 * **Flux UI**: A component library for building consistent and reusable UI components.
+* **Mary UI**: A livewire component library for building consistent and reusable UI components.

 ## Project Structure